eginwong/course-notes/cloud/azure/AZ-203/develop-azure-platform-as-a-service-compute-solutions.md

   - traffic mgmt
 - Application Settings
   - Managed Pipeline Settings is more for old vs new versions of C#, Integrated for new
-  - ARR is for cookies, turn it off if unnecessary for load balancing
+  - ARR (session affinity cookie) is for cookies, turn it off if unnecessary for load balancing
   - Always On is for cold vs hot starts
   - Traffic mgmt through deployment slots
 - WebJobs